cristianorwood/SQL-Coding/README.md

 SET name = CONCAT(UPPER(SUBSTRING(name, 1, 1)), LOWER(SUBSTRING(name, 2)))
 ORDER BY user_id;
 ```
 # 1204.
-Finding the Last Person to Fit in the Bus
+Last Person to Fit in the Bus

 There is a queue of people waiting to board a bus.
 Each person has a `person_id`, `person_name`, `weight`, and `turn` indicating the order of boarding.
 The bus has a weight limit of 1000 kilograms.
 Write a SQL query to find the `person_name` of the last person that can fit on the bus without exceeding the weight limit.